Skip to main content

 II.- Personal Income Tax

-• finally, in some cases, shared power between both countries, both being able to tax the same income but with the obligation for the taxpayer's country of residence to arbitrate measures to avoid double taxation.
+• Finally, in some cases, shared power between both countries, with both being able to tax the same income but with the obligation for the taxpayer's country of residence to take measures to avoid double taxation.

-Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Norway, caused by having worked in a company in said country (Spain has the exclusive power to tax .
-Treatment in the Convention is explained below).
-If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare related to the 2019 financial year, you would be obliged to submit a personal income tax declaration corresponding to 2019, since the payer of the Norwegian pension is not obliged to make withholdings on account of Spanish personal income tax.
+Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Norway, caused by having worked in a company in that country (Spain has the exclusive power to tax .
+The treatment in the Convention is explained below).
+If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare for the 2019 financial year, you would be obliged to file a personal income tax return for 2019, since the payer of the Norwegian pension is not obliged to make withholdings on account of Spanish personal income tax.

 Spanish-Norwegian agreement

-In a simplified manner, taking into account the provisions of the Agreement between Spain and Norway ( CDI ), taxation for tax residents in Spain of the most commonly obtained Norwegian source income would be:
+In a simplified manner, taking into account the provisions of the Convention between Spain and Norway ( CDI ), the taxation for tax residents in Spain on the income from Norwegian sources most commonly obtained would be:

 Pensions (article 18 CDI):

-Pensions and similar remuneration, and annuities originating in Norway, as well as pensions and other payments provided for in the Norwegian Social Security scheme, paid to a tax resident in Spain, can only be taxed in Spain.
-The tax power to tax pensions from Norway received by residents in Spain is exclusive to Spain.
-Unlike other CDIs, the Spanish-Norwegian CDI does not differentiate between private and public pensions, with article 18 applicable to both cases.
+Pensions and similar remuneration, and annuities from Norway, as well as pensions and other payments under the Norwegian Social Security system, paid to a tax resident in Spain, may only be taxed in Spain.
+The tax authority to tax pensions from Norway received by residents in Spain is exclusive to Spain.
+Unlike other CDIs, the Spanish-Norwegian CDI does not differentiate between private and public pensions, with Article 18 being applicable to both cases.

-Income from real estate property located in Norway can be taxed in both Spain and Norway.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax.
+Income from real estate located in Norway may be taxed in both Spain and Norway.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain.

 Dividends (article 10 CDI):

-Norwegian source dividends may be taxed in Spain in accordance with its domestic law.
-These dividends may also be subject to tax in Norway, if this is the State in which the company paying the dividends resides and according to its internal legislation, but if the recipient of the dividends is the beneficial owner resident in Spain, the tax thus required in Norway will have a maximum limit of 15% of the gross amount of dividends.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax up to that limit.
+Dividends from Norwegian sources may be taxed in Spain in accordance with its domestic law.
+These dividends may also be subject to taxation in Norway, if this is the State in which the company paying the dividends is resident and according to its internal legislation, but if the recipient of the dividends is the beneficial owner resident in Spain, the tax thus required in Norway will have a maximum limit of 15% of the gross amount of the dividends.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain up to that limit.

 Interest from Norway paid to a resident of Spain may be taxed in Spain in accordance with its domestic law.
-However, this interest may also be taxed in Norway, the country from which it originates and in accordance with its domestic legislation, but if the recipient of the interest is the beneficial owner, the tax required in Norway cannot exceed 10% of the amount. gross interest.
-In Spain you would have the right to apply the deduction for international double taxation in personal income tax up to that limit.
+However, such interest may also be taxed in Norway, the country of origin and in accordance with its domestic legislation, but if the recipient of the interest is the beneficial owner, the tax required in Norway may not exceed 10% of the gross amount of the interest.
+In Spain, you would be entitled to apply the deduction for international double taxation in your personal income tax up to that limit.

-Remuneration of members of the boards of directors of companies resident in Norway (article 16 CDI):
+Remuneration of members of boards of directors of companies resident in Norway (Article 16 ICC):

 They can be taxed in both Norway and Spain.
-The taxpayer would have the right in Spain to apply the deduction for international double taxation in personal income tax.
+In Spain, the taxpayer would be entitled to apply the deduction for international double taxation in personal income tax.

 Capital gains:

-• Derived from real estate (article 13.1 CDI) : Gains obtained from the sale of real estate located in Norway may be subject to taxation in both Spain and Norway.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from real estate (article 13.1 CDI) : Gains from the sale of real estate located in Norway may be taxed in both Spain and Norway.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from movable property that belongs to a permanent establishment or a fixed base (article 13.2 CDI): gains obtained from the disposal of movable property belonging to a permanent establishment or a fixed base that a resident of Spain owns in Norway for the conduct of business activities or the provision of independent personal services, including gains derived from the disposal of the establishment or the fixed base, may be taxed in both Norway and Spain.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from movable property belonging to a permanent establishment or a fixed base (article 13.2 CDI): Gains from the alienation of movable property belonging to a permanent establishment or a fixed base that a resident of Spain has in Norway for the performance of business activities or the provision of independent personal services, including gains derived from the alienation of the establishment or the fixed base, may be subject to taxation in both Norway and Spain.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from shares or participations in a company whose assets consist mainly of real estate , if the real estate is located in Norway ( article 13.4 CDI ): Gains derived from the sale of these shares or participations may be subject to taxation in both Spain and Norway.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derivatives of shares or interests in a company whose assets consist mainly of immovable property , if the immovable property is located in Norway ( article 13.4 CDI ): Gains from the sale of these shares or interests may be subject to taxation in both Spain and Norway.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from shares or units of a company resident in Norway , forming part of a substantial shareholding in the capital of the same ( article 13.5 CDI ): The profits derived from these shares or participations may be subject to taxation in both Spain and Norway, in which case, in Spain you have the right to apply the deduction for international double taxation in personal income tax.
+• Derived from shares or participations in a company resident in Norway , which form part of a substantial participation in the capital of the same ( article 13.5 CDI ): The profits derived from these shares or participations may be subject to taxation in both Spain and Norway, in which case, in Spain you have the right to apply the deduction for international double taxation in your personal income tax.

-A person is considered to have a substantial participation when he or she owns, alone or in association with other persons, directly or indirectly, shares or other rights that together amount to 25 percent or more of the share capital or similar participations in said company. , or when he or she owns 25 percent or more of the right to the benefits of said company.
+A person is deemed to have a substantial interest when he or she holds, alone or in association with other persons, directly or indirectly, shares or other rights which together amount to 25% or more of the share capital or similar interests in said company, or when he or she holds 25% or more of the right to the profits of said company.

-• Derived from shares or other rights, as well as from options, or other financial instruments related to such shares or rights of a company resident in Norway (article 13.6 CDI) : The gains obtained from the alienation of these shares or rights may be subject to taxation in both Spain and Norway when the transferor has been a resident in Norway at any time during the 5 years preceding the alienation, in which case in Spain the resident is entitled to apply the deduction for international double taxation in personal income tax.
-Otherwise they are only taxed in Spain.
+• Derivatives of shares or other rights, as well as options, or other financial instruments related to such shares or rights of a company resident in Norway (Article 13.6 ITC) : The profits obtained from the sale of these shares or rights may be subject to taxation in both Spain and Norway when the transferor has been a resident in Norway at any time during the 5 years preceding the sale, in which case in Spain the resident has the right to apply the deduction for international double taxation in personal income tax.
+Otherwise, they only pay taxes in Spain.

-• Derived from another class of goods ( article 13.7 CDI ): In general, gains derived from the sale of any other type of property other than the above can only be taxed in Spain, provided that this is the State of residence of the transferor.
+• Derived from other class of goods ( article 13.7 CDI ): In general, profits derived from the alienation of any other type of assets other than those mentioned above may only be subject to taxation in Spain, provided that this is the State of residence of the transferor.

 • accounts in financial institutions located abroad